 2001; ILLINOIS; $3,000,000 SETTLEMENT:

-The victim in this case was driving through a construction zone when a tractor- trailer truck rear-ended his vehicle.
-He was 33 years old at the time of the accident and it left him severally injured.
+The 33 years old victim, in this case, was driving through a construction zone when a tractor-trailer truck rear-ended his vehicle. that left him severally injured.
 He had extensive damage to his neck and back and needed multiple spinal surgeries to correct it.

-Eventually, he sued the truck driver who initiated the collision for negligence.
-His suit claimed that the defendant should have kept a larger distance from his car, paid better attention, and maintained greater control of his truck at all times preceding the crash.
+Eventually, the victim sued the truck driver who initiated the collision for negligence.
+His suit claimed that the defendant should have kept a more significant distance from his car, paid better attention, and maintained better control of his truck at all times preceding the crash.
 The defendant flatly rejected these allegations and asserted that a third-party motorist was responsible for the incident.

-The jury sided with the plaintiff and awarded him $3,000,000.
+The jury sided with the plaintiff and awarded $3,000,000 to resolve the case.
 This figure is interesting because the only economic damages that the plaintiff prayed for in his suit were $100,000 for past medical costs.
 Thus, the jury was very liberal in awarding him such a high amount.

 2014; WASHINGTON; $315,000 SETTLEMENT:

-This story started when a cop got out of his car on a Washington highway to inspect the area.
-He parked the vehicle just off the road and put on all of the emergency lights.
-Then, without warning, a truck suddenly jackknifed right in front of him and hit his car.
+This incident involved a police officer who got out of his car on a Washington highway to inspect the area after parking his vehicle just off the road and putting on all of the emergency lights.
+Then, without warning, a truck suddenly jackknifed right in front of him before hitting his car.
 The car then collided into him as he was nearby.

 2013; FLORIDA; $800,000 SETTLEMENT:

-Interestingly, this dispute involved two semi-trucks.
-One of them was stopped at a red light when the other rear-ended it.
+Interestingly, this dispute involved two semi-trucks where one truck stopped at a red light when the other rear-ended it.
 The driver of the first vehicle claimed that the incident left him with a herniated disc as well as a shoulder surgery.

-The defendant dismissed the notion that the crash caused these issues and offered that instead they stemmed from preexisting injuries.
+The defendant dismissed the notion that the crash caused these issues and suggested instead that the disc and shoulder problems stemmed from preexisting injuries.
 However, the defendant might have been threatened by the plaintiff’s expert testimony because the case did not go far before it settled for $800,000.